 Factual Reporting: HIGH

-Maclean’s is a Canadian monthly news magazine that was founded in 1905 by J. B. Maclean, reporting on Canadian issues such as politics, pop culture, and current events.
-The magazine was owned by Rogers Communications since 1994, however in March 2019 they agreed to sell their magazine assets to St. Joseph Communications.
+Maclean’s is a Canadian monthly news magazine founded in 1905 by J. B. Maclean, reporting on Canadian issues such as politics, pop culture, and current events.
+Rogers Communications have owned the magazine since 1994; however, in March 2019, they agreed to sell their magazine assets to St. Joseph Communications.
 The current editor is Alison Uncles.

 Funded by / Ownership

-Maclean’s is now owned by St. Joseph Communications, which is a media company based in Toronto, Canada.
-Maclean’s is funded through advertising and subscription fees.
+St. Joseph Communications own McLean’s, which is a media company based in Toronto, Canada.
+Advertising and subscription fees generate revenue.

 Analysis / Bias